Practice overview

 Recent instructions as sole counsel include:

-- Acting for the employer in a three-day trial where both the identity of the contracting party and the value of the works were in dispute.
+- Acted for the employer in a three-day trial where both the identity of the contracting party and the value of the works were in dispute.

-- Acting for the employer in a one-day trial involving allegations of poor workmanship.
+- Acted for the employer in a one-day trial involving allegations of defective workmanship.

-- Acting in a mediation for a contractor who was being sued for poor workmanship.
+- Acted in a mediation for a contractor involving allegations of defective workmanship.

 - Providing urgent advice to a contractor on their right to terminate a contract.